qld-gov-au/ckanext-qa/README.rst

    #.
 If any resources have the status ``"status": "Archived successfully"`` the archiver extension will broadcast an event ``package-archived`` to the ``qa`` extension

       #.
-The ``qa`` extension will then analysis the resource file to determine the file format, either from the file uploaded or the downloaded cached copy of the external resource.
+The ``qa`` extension will then analyse the resource file to determine the file format, either from the file uploaded or the downloaded cached copy of the external resource.

       #.
-If the ``qa`` extension is successfully in determining the file format type, it will apply the format score from the ``resource_format_openness_scores.json`` file
+If the ``qa`` extension is successful in determining the file format type, it will apply the format score from the ``resource_format_openness_scores.json`` file

 As you can see in the above scenario the broken link resource is not successfully archived so the ``archiver`` never sends an event to the ``qa`` extension to apply a score on the resource.
-If there was a another resource for this dataset which was successfully archived (via a file uploaded or external resource without a broken resource link) it would send an event to the qa extension and calculate a score for the dataset.
+If there was another resource for this dataset which was successfully archived (via a file uploaded or external resource without a broken resource link) it would send an event to the qa extension and calculate a score for the dataset.

 I believe this is by design because the ``qa`` needs a local copy of the file to determine the file format and if the resource has a broken link this is not possible.

-As a general business practise no one should be really creating a new resource with a broken link and if they did so unintentionally this information is shown on the resource page letting the dataset creator aware that the link is broken.
+As a general business practice no one should be really creating a new resource with a broken link and if they did so unintentionally this information is shown on the resource page letting the dataset creator know that the link is broken.

 .. image:: qa_display_qld.png
     :alt: QLD Openness report (star ratings) with error